lesgreys/infanity/product-development-roadmap.md

 - **Developers** have user stories to ensure that technical and backend tasks are aligned with user-facing features.
 - The **tables** provide a clear and organized view of all epics and their associated user stories, facilitating easier project planning and execution.

----

-This structured representation helps in tracking the progress of each feature and ensures that all team members understand their responsibilities and the expectations from each user story.
-It also aids in prioritizing tasks during sprint planning and allocating resources effectively.
 ### **V. Development Phases and Sprint Planning (Including Backend Work)**

 **Phases and Sprint Planning Table**